erlydtl/erlydtl/README.markdown

 * `report_errors`
 * `warnings_as_errors`
 * `verbose`

-Any other options to the compiler can be specified using the `compiler_options` option.

 _Notice_ that the return value from `erlydtl:compile` is affected by the options passed to the compiler.
 See